Your apprenticeship at Admonter

 AFTER COMPLETING THE APPRENTICESHIP…

-All apprentices who show willingness to perform and learn during the apprenticeship will be taken on at the end of the apprenticeship.
-An attempt is made to employ the apprentices in the company after they have been taken on, according to their wishes and skills.
+All apprentices who show a willingness to perform and learn during their apprenticeship are taken on at the end of their apprenticeship.
+We endeavour to deploy apprentices in the company according to their wishes and abilities once they have been taken on.

 Around 100 young people have completed an apprenticeship at Admonter so far, more than half of whom are still working as specialists in the company.